Sophack/resumaker/README.md

 ## Demo

+Check out the site! -> https://intense-atoll-83101.herokuapp.com/

 ## Usage

-Users can register for a free account with us and begind filling out the respective fields: Education, Skills, Work...etc.
+Users can register for a free account with us and begin filling out the respective fields: Education, Skills, Work...etc.
 All the data is saved on mongoDB Atlas which allows the fields to be populated on revist.
-The rendered resume is exported to PDF via a package
+The rendered resume is exported to PDF via a package ____

 ##### Prerequisites